-Each week your child will be chosen alongside another child to be 'Learning Partners'.
-They will sit next to that child during whole class teaching sessions and will be encouraged to talk to them about their learning.
-We change these partners regularly so that children get the opportunity to work with a variety of children and not just their friends.
-For the rest of the day, they will be free to work with whomever they choose.
+As in KSI, each week your child will be chosen alongside another child to be 'Learning Partners'.
+They will sit next to that child for a week and will be encouraged to talk to them about their learning.
+We change these partners weekly so that children get the opportunity to work with a variety of children and not just their friends.
 The names of the partners will be displayed on the walls of each classroom.